 One week after two girls in Salem, Mass., begun having strange fits, the Candlemas Massacre wiped out the village of York in the District of Maine.

-It was a snowy night when a French and Indian war party traveled on snowshoes to the outskirts of the village and waited until just before dawn.
-When it was all over, they killed or captured about 150 people and burned almost all of their houses.
+On a snowy night, a French and Indian war party traveled on snowshoes to the village outskirts and waited until just before dawn.
+Then they killed or captured about 150 people and burned almost all of their houses.

 The Candlemas Massacre took place in the midst of King William’s War, one of the French and Indian wars fought intermittently in North America from 1689 to 1763.

-The Massacre would have an impact on subsequent events, including the Salem witch trials and the next French and Indian War, known as Dummer's War or Father Rales' War.
+The Massacre would have an impact on subsequent events, including the Salem witch trials.
+It would also influence the next French and Indian War, known as Dummer's War or Father Rales' War.